-4. Portfolio of Writing.
+Portfolio of Writing.

-In the Writing Portfolio learners have to demonstrate their writing skills in different genres and for a range of purposes and audiences.

-The Writing Portfolio comprises two pieces of writing.
-One has to be discursive and the other broadly creative.
+In the Writing Portfolio learners have the chance to demonstrate their writing skills in different genres and for a range of purposes and audiences.
+The Writing Portfolio is a single piece of writing, either discursive or creative.

-The Portfolio is submitted to the SQA for grading and is worth a total of 30 marks.
-Each piece in the Portfolio will be graded and awarded a maximum of fifteen marks.

-The Portfolio is worth 30% of the overall award in National 5 English.
+The Portfolio is submitted to the SQA for grading and is worth a total of 30 marks., which is 30% of the overall award in National 5 English

-5. Performance - Spoken Language.
+Performance - Spoken Language.